Create a large cutout of coadded images¶

 getTemplateTask = GetTemplateTask()

-If the cutout crosses tract boundaries (which have independent projections and WCS), then it is necessary to reproject the input images to a new tangent plane centered at the target and with north up.
-This more general case is demonstrated below, and will work also for the simpler case of adjacent patches within one tract.
+It is necessary to reproject the input images to a new tangent plane centered at the target and with north up.
+This procedure is generally applicable for any set of images, even if generating a cutout from adjacent patches within one tract (which have the same pixel grid).

 The cell below defines the new WCS for the joined images across both patch and tract boundaries.